chain-ml/theoriq-agent-sdk/README.md

 - **Confidentiality**: This private key is extremely sensitive and should be stored securely.
 Under no circumstances should this key be shared with anyone, including any members of Theoriq.
 - **Security**: Ensure that the key is kept in a secure environment to prevent unauthorized access.
-- **Uniqueness**: En new private key should be generated for each agent.
+- **Uniqueness**: A new private key should be generated for each agent.

 By following these steps and precautions, you will maintain the integrity and security of the protocol interactions with the Agent.